SystemsApproach/security/intro.rst

 yourself to that remote system (e.g., with a user name and password) before gaining access to any resources on that system.

-Ensuring the security of end systems, while important, does not come close to addressing the entire set of security issues that exist in a computer network.
+But ensuring the security of end systems, while important, does not come close to addressing the entire set of security issues that exist in a computer network.
 For example, an attacker with access to a link, switch or router somewhere in the network has the potential to read or